-Ref Initials Paragraph Policy Comments Suggested modifications Officer Response away.
-Whilst I am not qualified to say this myself, I have had middle portion of the area, and it is numerous conversations with Roger Foster on this subject and he only fair that the rest of The would be in a position to provide you with this information Woodlands is similarly considered directly. for its suitability for residential development.
-There is a suggestion that Bedworth, like any other town, needs There are various public rights of additional housing.
-What needs to be seriously questioned are way outside of The Woodlands for the number of new houses and how the total figure was arrived residents to use in order to access at.
-The biggest question has to the strange arrangement of NBBC green areas and enjoy nature. 'volunteering' to take on some of Coventry's allocation.
-I There is a clear need for at least understand that Coventry overestimated their required numbers 9,690 houses in the borough up to and therefore the numbers we took for them, should be 2039. disregarded immediately, with robust measures implemented to All new developments are only ensure this never happens again. approved once Warwickshire County Council's Highways team NBBC, in their own leaflet, say greenfield sites must not be have assessed the proposal, and prioritised.
-This would also appear to be the view for the current deemed the impact on transport to government and I have lost count of the number of times, this has be acceptable. been raised by hopeful candidates in the current leadership The slip road onto the A444 from campaign on TV. the proposed Woodlands development is viable, as has been The woodlands (and the name is a clue) should therefore never set out by the consultants we used be considered for building whilst other areas, particularly to produce our Viability Assessment brownfield sites, exist within the borough. for the Borough Plan.
-The Woodlands cannot be placed in the The woodlands is the last green area in Bedworth, where people Green Belt, as it does not meet the can get away and be at one with nature. criteria to be designated as such.
-HSG4 Bedworth Woodlands cannot We have enjoyed this for many years, walking our dogs and bird be removed from the Borough Plan watching and have encountered many people over recent years, Review: Preferred Options, as it is during covid and the cost of living crisis, seeking sanctuary in this not contained in the document. green space, to protect and support their mental health and wellbeing.
+Ref Initials Paragraph Policy Comments Suggested modifications away.
+Whilst I am not qualified to say this myself, I have had numerous conversations with Roger Foster on this subject and he would be in a position to provide you with this information directly.
+There is a suggestion that Bedworth, like any other town, needs additional housing.
+What needs to be seriously questioned are the number of new houses and how the total figure was arrived at.
+The biggest question has to the strange arrangement of NBBC 'volunteering' to take on some of Coventry's allocation.
+I understand that Coventry overestimated their required numbers and therefore the numbers we took for them, should be disregarded immediately, with robust measures implemented to ensure this never happens again.
+NBBC, in their own leaflet, say greenfield sites must not be prioritised.
+This would also appear to be the view for the current government and I have lost count of the number of times, this has been raised by hopeful candidates in the current leadership campaign on TV.
+The woodlands (and the name is a clue) should therefore never be considered for building whilst other areas, particularly brownfield sites, exist within the borough.
+The woodlands is the last green area in Bedworth, where people can get away and be at one with nature.
+We have enjoyed this for many years, walking our dogs and bird watching and have encountered many people over recent years, during covid and the cost of living crisis, seeking sanctuary in this green space, to protect and support their mental health and wellbeing.
 This area is home to a vast variety of wildlife species, including deer, muntjacs, rabbits, birds of prey, herons, swans, geese, ducks and great crested newts, to name but a few.
 I have already stated, I understand that some new housing is possibly required in the borough.
 A number of areas of Bedworth are already overrun with vehicles and thousands of new houses, conservatively with 2 cars each, will not help the situation and the current infrastructure cannot support the volume increase.
 A good example would be cars spilling out from the HSG4 area onto the already gridlocked woodlands Road, at peak times, such as the school run.
 I understand that slip roads up to the A444 by pass are a non- starter, due to the excessive construction costs.
 Personally, once the new Borough Plan is adopted, with HSG4